markons/plijava/README.md

 It contains errors which I am trying to correct.
 It is not complete, but will be expanded.
 ## Installation
 ### Components needed
-- Python 3.x needed
+- Python 3.x
-- mySql Java JDBC
+- mySql Java JDBC driver (for the in V1.01 installed MySql interface)
-- "astyle" open source Java formatter
+- "astyle" open source Java formatter for a beautified Java output
 ### How to run
 - Tested only under Windows 11
 - Simply copy the plithon.py in your (Windows, see also above) directory